2nd/10th Dragoons: 2nd Dragoons

-At the start of World War I, the regiment's A and D Squadrons were tasked to help guard the Welland Canal, a duty it maintained until 1916.
+At the start of the First World War, the regiment's A and D Squadrons were tasked to help guard the Welland Canal, a duty it maintained until 1916.
 At the same time, the regiment sent over a thousand volunteers to fight in various elements of the Canadian Corps, including the 4th, 75th and 84th Battalions of the Canadian Expeditionary Force, as well as the 4th and 8th Canadian Mounted Rifles.
-In 1916, the regiment managed to help raised a complete battalion for the CEF, the 176th Battalion, which was dispatched to Europe and later disbanded to allow its members to reinforce the 3rd and 75th Battalions.
+In 1916, the regiment helped raise a complete battalion for the CEF, the 176th Battalion, which was dispatched to Europe and later disbanded to allow its members to reinforce the 3rd and 75th Battalions.
 The regiment suffered many casualties throughout the conflict.

-After the war, in 1921, the regiment was reorganised into three squadrons: A Squadron (Saint Catharines), B Squadron (Hamilton) and C Squadron (Welland).
-Regimental Headquarters were also located in Welland.
-Until 1936, when the regiment was amalgamated with the 10th Dragoons, the regiment was only authorised for 100 officers and men, forcing many of its members to parade without pay during this period.
+After the war, in 1921, the regiment was reorganized into three squadrons: A Squadron (Saint Catharines), B Squadron (Hamilton) and C Squadron (Welland).
+Regimental Headquarters were also in Welland.
+Until 1936, when the regiment was amalgamated with the 10th Dragoons, the regiment was authorized for only 100 officers and men, forcing many of its members to parade without pay during this period.